Internet reservations are currently not available for this KOA: Kentucky Lakes / Prizer Point KOA

 Our campground and resort is filled to the brim with so much family fun you may never want to leave.
-However, if you feel like venturing out, we can provide you with plenty of ideas on things to do near Kentucky Lakes, at Lake Barkley and in Cadiz, KY.
+However, if you feel like venturing out, we can provide you with plenty of ideas of fun things to do near Cadiz, KY.
+Explore the best of Lake Barkley and Kentucky Lake with the perfect home base.

 Land Between The Lakes

 Land Between The Lakes (LBL) is a pristine 170,000-acre national recreation area in western Kentucky and Tennessee.
 Nestled between Kentucky Lake and Lake Barkley, you'll find a wide range of outdoor activities on offer for the family.
 Travel the trails.
 Discover local wildlife, including deer and beaver.
 Experience history first-hand.
 Enjoy some lakeside delights, or simply bask in the beauty of this untouched wilderness.
 One of the many things you won't want to miss at LBL is the Homeplace.
 This working 19th-century farm features historical varieties of crops and livestock from the mid-19th century.
 Workers use period tools and techniques to accomplish a variety of tasks.
 During your visit, be sure to join the recreational area's interpreters for guide-led hikes through the forest paths of Land Between The Lakes.
 Get an up-close encounter with one of the Backyard residents at the Nature Station, and drive through Elk and Bison Prairie, a restoration of the region's original prairie habitat.
 Watch bison stroll through native prairie grasses or hear the bugle of elk.